 What Not to Do

-At no time should any techniques be used that could potentially harm birds, even if they insist on nesting in the most inconvenient place possible.
-Responsible birders will never use poisons, traps, spikes or sticky gel to deter birds, as all of these methods could result in injuries, illnesses and even fatalities, and there is no way to ensure that only the undesirable birds are targeted by such cruel options.
+At no time should any techniques be used that could potentially harm birds, even if they insist on nesting in the most inconvenient places possible.
+Responsible birders will never use poisons, traps, spikes, sticky gel, or aggressive pets to deter birds.
+All of these methods could result in injuries, illnesses, and even fatalities, and there is no way to ensure that only undesirable birds are targeted by such cruel options.
 Fortunately, with so many other techniques available, it is easier than many birders realize to discourage nesting birds safely and comfortably for both birds and humans.